 Demand generation is an approach to B2B customer acquisition that involves creating new interest in a company through marketing that is tailored to each stage of the customer acquisition funnel.
 It uses a mixture of channels to attract prospects across a range of intents, from people who know they have a problem but aren’t sure how to solve it to people who are certain they want to buy from a company like yours.
-This approach stands in contrast to one-size-fits-all approaches like email blasts or display advertising, which seek to bring in new customers through sheer volume.
+This approach stands in contrast to one-size-fits-all approaches like large-scale email blasts or display advertising, which seek to bring in new customers through sheer volume.

 In this article, we will discuss the benefits and drawbacks of adopting a demand generation approach.
 The table below gives a brief overview.